Written By Rick de Groot

 Calculate Current Thursday of Week in Power Query

-Step 2: Year of Current Thursday
+Step 2: Determine the Year of the Current Thursday

 Now that we’ve found the Thursdays in our data, the next step is to figure out which year each Thursday belongs to.
 We can use the Date.Year function to do this.
 This function will give us the year for each Thursday date we have.